 The keyword "reserved" indicates a provision that is not defined at this time, shall not be used, and may be defined in the future.
 The keyword "forbidden" indicates "reserved" and in addition indicates that the provision will never be defined in the future.

-A conformant implementation according to this document is one that includes all mandatory provisions ("shall") and, if implemented, all recommended provisions ("should") as described.
-A conformant implementation need not implement optional provisions ("may") and need not implement them as described.

 Unless otherwise specified, the order of precedence of the types of normative information in this document shall be as follows: Normative prose shall be the authoritative definition; Tables shall be next; then formal languages; then figures; and then any other language forms.

-3 Normative References
+3 Normative references

-The following documents contain provisions which, through reference in this text, constitute provisions of this Administrative Guideline.
-At the time of publication, the editions indicated were valid.
-All standards are subject to revision, and parties to agreements based on this document are encouraged to investigate the possibility of applying the most recent edition of the standards indicated below.
+The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
+For dated references, only the edition cited applies.
+For undated references, the latest edition of the referenced document (including any amendments) applies.

 SMPTE ST 2003, Types Dictionary Structure